I Made an Adult

 I Made an Adult was written in the first pandemic year, when my youngest child was in his final year of school and turning 18.
 All of my work was on hold–tours cancelled, even funerals restricted–and we were in the process of a poorly-timed renovation.
 It was a strange experience to feel that so much was changing but simultaneously, we were all having to sit so still.

 At the heart of this show is the relationship between a parent and a child.
 When I started writing, I intended it to be an extremely lighthearted piece with a series of anecdotes between me and my children.
 But as I wrote, I was drawn to exploring the complexities of the relationship between a parent and a child.
-In particular, I was fascinated by the layering that happens between your relationship with your parents as you become a parent yourself.
+I have loved the chance to explore what you learn about your relationship with your parents as you become a parent yourself.

 Conceived and delivered by Tracy Crisp